 Each child registered for CCS is entitled to 42 allowable absences.
-Allowable absences can be taken for any reason and CCS will still be paid.
-Once all the first 42 absence days have been used

-CCS will also be payable for absences taken for these reasons:
+Allowable absences can be taken, and CCS will still be paid.
+Once all allowable absences have been used CCS will also be payable for absences taken for these reasons:

-- Illness (with a medical certificate)
+- Illness (with a medical certificate) - non-immunisation

-- non-immunisation

-- rostered days off

 - temporary closure of a school or pupil free days

 - public holidays

 - periods of local emergency

-- court ordered shared custody
+- court ordered shared custody.